 - Save bookmark with an integrated screenshot of the page

-- Saving currently opened PDF-document locally.
+- Save currently opened PDF-document

-The basic functionalities are completely decoupled from the desktop application of TagSpaces and so they can be used with any other application supporting HTML, MHTML, PNG, PDF or URL files.
+The browser extensions are a useful addition to the desktop applications of TagSpaces, allowing a seamless way to collect and organize content from the web locally.
+Nevertheless, the basic functionalities of the web clipper are completely decoupled from the desktop application of TagSpaces, so they can be used with other applications supporting HTML, MHTML, PNG, PDF or URL files.